 - Interconnects Shows the interconnected elements and their status values for the interconnects in the current architecture, similar to the "Interconnect" diagram.
 It can also show what communications elements the interconnect is using. - Information Flows Shows the permutations of element interfaces included and not included in the architecture with the source, destination, and their status value.
-This table can also show the

-Service Package instances associated with a flow.
+This table can also show the Service Package instances associated with a flow.
 Use the Filters and Elements button to select what is included.
-If you want to create a report that shows the flows for each service package simply reorder the fields so that Service Package comes before the source, destination, and flow name.

-- Flow Definitions presents the information flows and definitions for this architecture. - Communications Solutions per Interface Identifies the selected communications solution for each interface in the architecture.
+If you want to create a report that shows the flows for each service package simply reorder the fields so that Service Package comes before the source, destination, and flow name. - User Defined Flows lists the custom or locally defined flows created by a RAD-IT user as opposed to the flows imported from the ARC-IT reference architecture.
+This output can include the flow Name, the physical and functional object assignments for the source and destination, and whether it replaces an existing ARC-IT sourced flow. - Flow Definitions presents the information flows and definitions for this architecture, including an alias and whether that alias has been applied. - Communications Solutions per Interface Identifies the selected communications solution for each interface in the architecture.
 It includes the information flow triple info, solution name, solution description, and issues that are assigned at the triple solution (or profile) level.
 Can be filtered by filters/element selection to make it easy to subset. - Communication Solution Details Presents the detailed definition for each communications solution associated with the current architecture.
 It identifies the included standards and all issues assigned at the standard, profile, or solution level.
 As a companion output for Comm Solutions By Interface, it can also be filtered by filters/element selections so the two outputs will be consistent.
 Issues include things like the standard is not yet complete or doesn't include key interfaces pertinent to the architecture.
 These issues are assigned a severity score and the lower the score the better or more feasible it will be to deploy using that standard or communications solution. - Physical Standards Presents all relevant physical standards and their relationship to the current architecture.
 Some standards have been identified that are mapped to physical and/or functional objects.
 This output will let you see the Element to which those standards apply.